 This year parents were provided a number of opportunities to provide feedback to the school and inform the strategic direction of the school.
-Parent Group meetings and School Advisory Council meetings were well attended, covered a broad range of topics and provided opportunities for the community to gather both in person and online due to COVID restrictions.
+Parent Group meetings and School Advisory Council meetings were well attended, covered a broad range of topics and provided opportunities for the community to gather both in person and online due to the post COVID concerns and the opportunity to offer this online option to ensure inclusivity of all community members.

-Parents completed three surveys in 2021, being the Culture Survey for Catholic Schools Broken Bay, Our Lady of Dolours Parish Survey and the Tell Them From Me (TTFM) survey.
+Parents completed two surveys in 2022, being the Our Lady of Dolours Parish Survey and the Tell Them From Me (TTFM) survey.